Muhtar Pasha: Biography

 Ali Pasha's third son, Selim, was born to one of Ali's slaves at the end of 1802.
 Muhtar was delivered the news by a Tatar messenger, and upon hearing that he had a brother, Muhtar shot the messenger dead on the spot.
 Around 1805, Ali Pasha's forces seized Elbasan and Muhtar took his residency there.
 In 1808, Muhtar was dispatched at the head of an army of 4,000 soldiers to destroy the klephts, who had begun to revolt against Ali Pasha and raid his holdings.
 The klephts were crushed, and their leaders were captured, executed or exiled.
 After Sultan Selim III was assassinated in that same year, a period of chaos ensued across the Ottoman Empire in which Ali occupied Attica by force.
 Meanwhile, as war on the Danubian front continued, Ali sent Muhtar and Veli to participate in the Ottoman campaigns in that region.
 In 1810, Muhtar was installed as the pasha of the newly-acquired Berat and Vlorë, with Omer Vrioni being appointed as its governor.

 In 1811, the Ottomans expected Ali and his sons to reinforce them in the Danube region with tens of thousands of soldiers - of which Muhtar was expected to supply 10,000 - to aid in their war with the Russians, but Ali, likely fearing that he would be imprisoned or killed by the Ottomans, refused and cited old age and illness as an excuse.
 Nonetheless, Muhtar and Veli still went, and tensions between the brothers and their father at this point in time were high.
 Whilst they were deployed in Sofia, the brothers asked for Ali's trusted courtier Haxhi Shehreti to visit them in confidence multiple times, but Ali was reluctant as he began to think that they intended to conspire against him.

 In 1812, as Napoleon retreated from Russia, Ali Pasha saw an opportunity to seize Parga and sent his son Muhtar, his nephew Daut Bey, Omer Vrioni, Agos Vasiaris and 6,000 men to lay siege to the island.
-After a long and protracted siege and under the new British owners of Parga, Ali finally managed to obtain the town in May of 1819 after agreeing to pay £150,000 in compensation to the 3,000-4,000 inhabitants who wished to leave the island.
+After a long and protracted siege and under the new British owners of Parga, Ali finally managed to obtain the town in May 1819 after agreeing to pay £150,000 in compensation to the 3,000-4,000 inhabitants who wished to leave the island.